-To begin planning a wastewater system, the first step is to contact the NDEQ Financial Assistance SRF Section at (402) 471-4200.
+To begin planning a wastewater system, the first step is to contact the NDEE State Revolving Fund (SRF) Section at (402) 471-4200.
 Staff can help guide you through the planning process, and identify alternative financing sources.
-All publicly-owned borrowers are encouraged to submit to NDEQ a joint water/wastewater pre-application for state and/or federal assistance.
+All publicly-owned borrowers are encouraged to submit to NDEE a joint Water/Wastewater pre-application for state and/or federal assistance.

 The basic steps include: